Skip to content

 MemoryReservedMB Reserved memory.
 Use Case: Monitor cluster progress Unit: Count

 HDFSBytesRead Number of bytes read from HDFS.
 This metric aggregates only MapReduce tasks and does not apply to other workloads on Amazon EMR.
-Use Case: Analyze cluster performance, monitor cluster progress Unit: Count
+Use Case: Analyze cluster performance, Monitor cluster progress Unit: Count

 HDFSBytesWritten Number of bytes written to HDFS.
 This metric aggregates only MapReduce tasks and does not apply to other workloads on Amazon EMR.
-Use Case: Analyze cluster performance, monitor cluster progress Unit: Count
+Use Case: Analyze cluster performance, Monitor cluster progress Unit: Count

 MemoryAvailableMB Available memory for allocation.
 Use Case: Monitor cluster progress Unit: Count